OXID-eSales/oxapi-documentation/development.rst

 For PHPStan to work, we added a preconfigured ``phpstan.neon`` configuration file, as well as the OXID eShop as a dev dependency.

+In the ``GraphQL Configuration Access`` module the static code analysis can be simply done with composer scripts using ``composer static``.

 Dependencies between software layers
 ------------------------------------